ethanhe42/pytorch-lightning-GPT/README.md

 - @karpathy for the original minGPT implementation
 - @williamFalcon for the first Lightning port
 - @SeanNaren for the DeepSpeed pieces
-- @SeanNaren and @tchaton for the XFormer pieces

 ## MinGPT